Skip to main content

 Media Attributions

-This page titled 1.10: Chapter 10- The Context of U. S. Government and Politics is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by David Hubert via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.10: Chapter 10- The Context of U. S. Government and Politics is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by David Hubert via source content that was edited to the style and standards of the LibreTexts platform.